skywalker975/g5-2026-website/_pages/Storytelling.markdown

 # Accordi di Parigi (mettere in un riquadro a lato)
 The Paris Agreement is a legally binding international climate treaty adopted in 2015 that aims to limit global temperature increase to 1.5°C above pre-industrial levels.
 It drives action through a five-year cycle where countries submit increasingly ambitious Nationally Determined Contributions (NDCs) to reduce greenhouse gas emissions and build climate resilience.
 The treaty establishes a framework for developed nations to provide financial, technological, and capacity-building support to vulnerable countries.
 Global progress is rigorously tracked via an Enhanced Transparency Framework and a Global Stocktake, collectively accelerating the worldwide transition toward zero-carbon economies.

+# Food Insecurity

+### Trends of food insecurity
+MODIFICA: SUDAN HA DOPPIO PUNTO NEL GRAFICO (AGGREGATO E SINGOLO)
+- Grafico (assets/toADD/sito/HTI_vs_SSD_SDN.html)
+  .haiti trend crescente, sud sudan trend stabile ma con oscillazioni .sudan inizio livelli bassi di insicurezza alimientari e shock da 15/4/23 in poi
+  testo: The graph illustrates the aggregated percentage of the population experiencing IPC Phase 3+ food insecurity across three nations from 2017 to 2026.
+Haiti demonstrates a sustained, secular upward trend, with acute food insecurity climbing steadily from below 20% in late 2017 to over 50% by 2026.
+In contrast, South Sudan exhibits a stable longitudinal baseline but is characterized by severe, high-amplitude oscillations, repeatedly fluctuating between approximately 35% and 65%.
+Sudan presents a distinctly different trajectory: the country maintained comparatively low levels of food insecurity (remaining under 25%) until early 2023.
+Following the onset of systemic conflict on April 15, 2023, Sudan experienced a massive structural shock, resulting in a sudden, sharp escalation in food insecurity that peaked near 55%, completely destabilizing its previous baseline.

+-grafico( assets/toADD/sito/SDN_3+.html)
+  .aggiungere linea rossa 15/4/23 in poi (inizio shock) .descrizione guerra in sudan: The Sudanese civil war, initiated in April 2023, is a violent power struggle between the Sudanese Armed Forces (SAF) and the Rapid Support Forces (RSF) following a 2021 coup.
+The conflict has triggered a catastrophic humanitarian crisis resulting in the displacement of over 14 million people.
+It has produced extreme food insecurity metrics, with 25 million individuals affected by severe shortages and famine, severely compounding the difficulty of clustering and analyzing accurate humanitarian reports on the ground.
+Current fatality estimates reach up to 400,000

+ testo: Prior to the conflict's onset, the percentage of the aggregated population experiencing IPC Phase 3+ acute food insecurity oscillated within a relatively stable, though concerning, baseline between roughly 13% and 25% from July 2019 through early 2023.
+Following the start of the conflict in early 2023, the data exhibits a violent upward inflection point.
+By July 2023, the insecurity metric breaches 40%, demonstrating an immediate and severe degradation of logistical and agricultural stability.
+This sharp escalation continues unabated, propelling the food insecurity level to a devastating peak of nearly 55% by mid-2024.
+While there is a slight regression following this peak, the baseline has been fundamentally destabilized; the metric remains structurally elevated well above 40% through January 2026, indicating a prolonged, systemic humanitarian crisis with no return to pre-war levels.

+-grafico Afghanistan (assets/toADD/sito/AFG_IPC3+.html)
+ .trend stabile basso
+ .shock 5/2021 ritiro truppe USA e poi diminuzione trend testo:The graph presented tracks the aggregated percentage of the population facing IPC Phase 3+ acute food insecurity.
+Initially, the metric fluctuates around a relatively stable, low baseline.
+This stability is violently disrupted by a massive structural shock beginning in May 2021, coinciding with the withdrawal of US troops.
+This geopolitical event acts as a catalyst for a sharp escalation in acute food insecurity, driving the population percentage to a peak of nearly 55%.
+Following this acute crisis phase, the data demonstrates a steady, though volatile, downward trajectory, with food insecurity levels progressively declining through 2026 to settle back near 20%.

+ - Stagionalità Sus Sudan (assets/toADD/sito/01_Statistical_Decomposition_STL.png)
+   .stagionalità visibile fino a 2020 (COVID) e poi si perde il dato .ha senso metterlo?
+   testo: The Seasonal and Trend-Loess (STL) decomposition illustrates a drastic structural break in the time series data.
+Through 2018 and 2019, the seasonal component exhibits a distinct, regular periodicity with a pronounced amplitude, indicating a strong underlying cyclical pattern.
+However, corresponding with the systemic shock of the COVID-19 pandemic in 2020, this established cyclicality abruptly deteriorates.
+The seasonal signal heavily flattens and loses its predictable rhythmic structure, demonstrating that the standard temporal patterns were completely disrupted and the historical seasonal signature was effectively erased from the data post-2020.

 # Project description
 <div class="my-5 text-center">
     <img src="{{ site.baseurl }}/assets/images/Progetto-Hero.png" alt="Heatmap of Food Insecurity Drivers by Country" class="img-fluid rounded shadow-lg" style="max-width: 100%; border: 1px solid #e0e0e0;">
 </div>

 # <span class="text-gradient">HERO: Hunger Early-warning & Risk Optimizer</span>